bhumi1102/rails/guides/source/autoloading_and_reloading_constants.md

 #### `after_initialize`

 Reloadable classes and modules can be autoloaded in `after_initialize` blocks too.
-These run on boot, but do not run again on reload.
-In some exceptional cases this may be what you want.

-Preflight checks are a use case for this:

-Reloadable classes and modules can be autoloaded in `after_initialize` blocks too.
 These run on boot but not on reload, which is what you want when the work is a one-time check rather than configuration that must be reapplied to each reloaded class.

-One use case is verifying at startup that the application's environment is usable, and refusing to start if it isn't:
+One use case is verifying at startup that the application's environment is usable, and refusing to start if not:

 ```ruby
 # config/initializers/check_admin_presence.rb